Mackbit/willys-pricehunter/README.md

 # Willys pricehunter

 The Willys pricehunter project consists of a toy database (a json dict dump) that is created and updated by `scanner.py`.
-The scanner fetches the latest prices of all Willys products and keep track of price changes over each new week.
-All the price data is visualized in the fastapi frontend `main.py`.
+The scanner fetches the latest prices of all Willys products and keeps track of price changes over each new week.
+All price data is visualized in the fastapi frontend `main.py`.

 # Deploy